Cast video from Chromecast-enabled apps to your TV

 For a video demonstration, check out the YouTube video at the bottom of this article.
 If you prefer step-by-step instructions, see below.

 Before you begin casting

-- You must be running the latest version of the Google Cast-enabled app.
+- You must be running the latest version of the Chromecast-enabled app.
 You can always double check that you are on the latest version by visiting the Google Play Store or Apple App Store and checking for any app updates.

 - Tap the device you'd like to cast to.